 Others – You will also need corn kernels, refried beans, sour cream, Jalapeno peppers, and fresh cilantro (fresh coriander leaves).

-You can check out my recipe to make Sour Cream and Refried Beans here.
+You can check out my recipe for Sour Cream and Refried Beans here.

 How To Make Vegetarian Loaded Nachos